 Problem Formulation#

-This section supports topics covered in the class for problem formulation.
+This section provides implementation for concepts related to optimization problem formulation.
 Following block of code imports required packages.

 import matplotlib.pyplot as plt